PavelZaletski/react-course/README.md

 Configured webpack and babel.
 Added commands to package.json to run webpack for dev and prod environment.
 Also added command to run jest.

 Task finished on Apr, 21

+### Task 3

+I created components implementing required design and used ErrorBoundary to catch errors.

+Added components: search film form, display films, sort films by release date or by rating, etc

+Task finished on May, 1